BENDING ARC (in construction), ST. PETERSBURG, FL

 Janet Echelman was selected by the City of St. Petersburg, FL to design a new site-specific artwork for the city’s new Pier District.
-Echelman’s team has produced initial designs for the artwork to be cited at the Heart of Pier Park.
-If the city moves forward with the project, the sculpture would possibly open in the summer of 2019, around the time the new St. Pete Pier opens.
+Echelman’s team has produced initial designs for the artwork to be cited at the heart of the St. Pete Pier.
+If the city moves forward with the project, the sculpture would possibly open in the winter of 2019-2020, when the new St. Pete Pier opens.

 FREQUENTLY ASKED QUESTIONS